Labour wants to expand state nurseries as part of election childcare pledge

 It comes after approximately 15,000 mothers gathered on the last weekend of October to demand reform in the childcare sector.

-Protesters held banners reading: “My skills got me hired” My work got me fired!” and “Affordable childcare now,” as they marched to Parliament Square.
+Protesters held banners reading: “Invest in my womb and see the economy boom” and “Affordable childcare now,” as they marched to Parliament Square.

-According to Joeli Brearley, founder of Pregnant Then Screwed, the UK “has the second most expensive childcare in the Organisation for Economic Cooperation and Development (OECD), the third worst ranking maternity benefit, and the worst ranking paternity benefit in Europe”.
+According to Joeli Brearley, founder of Pregnant Then Screwed, the UK “has the second-most expensive childcare in the Organisation for Economic Cooperation and Development (OECD), the third-worst ranking maternity benefit, and the worst ranking paternity benefit in Europe”.

 Register for free to continue reading